The Ultimate Shower Screen Buying Guide

 semi-farmless shower

-Today, semi-frameless shower screens are the most common in production.
+Due to the many benefits of semi-frameless shower screens, they are the most common in production.
 They are available in just about any size and configuration to suit all needs.
-They offer the best of both worlds: higher durability and contemporary designs.
+They combine superior durability with modern designs.

 The Slider Door shower set is a prime example of a semi-frameless shower screen.
 It presents excellent value for money at just $875.00 for a 1000mm x 700mm enclosure.